 - Your upper arm and shoulder will need to be exposed so you can be vaccinated.

 - Wear loose sleeves that you can easily roll up above your shoulder to receive the injection.

 What documents should I bring to my appointment?

 Please bring a Federal ID, such as a

 If arriving for your second vaccine shot, please bring your vaccination card.

-I am 16 or 17 years of age, what do I need to bring?
+I am 12 - 17 years of age, what do I need to bring?

-- Your parent or guardian, along with one of the documents above proving their residency.
+- Your parent or guardian, along with one of the documents above.

 - A driver's license, non-driver's state ID, birth certificate, or passport that confirms your age.